 Max Battles are a unique and exciting feature in Pokémon GO which often require planning and teamwork.
 This guide should help you to improve your battling skills in this very exciting game mode.

 Max battles are fought in person with teams of up to 4 Trainers, each using 3 max Pokémon.
 The battles require you to work together to charge the max meter which in turn allows your max Pokémon to Dynamax/Gigantamax and enter the max phase where they use their powerful max moves to win the battle.
-In general, Max Pokémon can be categorised into two types – Chargers and Attackers.
+In general, Max Pokémon can be categorised into three types – Defenders, Healers and Attackers.

-Chargers are your workhorse Pokémon that will do their job outside of the Max phase.
+Defenders are your workhorse Pokémon that will do their job outside of the Max phase.
 Important factors for these Pokémon include having high Defence and HP stats, being resistant to the moves from the opposing Pokémon, and also having a 0.5 second fast move which will charge the Max meter as fast as possible.
-These Pokémon will benefit from having their Guard and Spirit max moves levelled up.
+These Pokémon will benefit from having their Guard max move levelled up.

 Attackers